postmatic/postmatic-social/readme.txt

 == Frequently Asked Questions ==

+= Can my users log in using this plugin? =

+Proudly, no. This isn't a heavy weight <em>take over your site and break every few weeks</em> kind of plugin.
+No users.
+No logins.
+If you want your users to be able to comment without filling out a name, email, and website this is your plugin is your new best friend.
+If you want more than that try WordPress Social Login.

 = Do I have to generate api keys for each network I want to use? =

 Yes, sorry.
 You will have to create new apps, configure them, and get keys.
 We've taken the pain out of it though by including a bunch of videos and tutorials to walk you through it.
 You'll find them on the setting screen for each network.